sowmyak1702/Oryza-Sativa/README.md

 # Oryza-Sativa
-This is web app for prediction of Phenotypic Traits
+This is web app for prediction of Phenotypic Traits (master branch)